Kayak route through caves in Menorca

 Both routes are incredible, they are different and they do not cross each other.
 Whichever one you choose, you'll get it right!.

-Cala en Porter is the ruta in classic kayak.
-Four sea caves spectacular, including the famous Cave of Light, and a stop at Cales Coves to make snorkel, a sheltered cove with prehistoric caves.
+Cala en Porter is the rRutas Kayak Menorca's emblematic kayak tour.
+Four sea caves spectacular, including the famous Cave of Light (Cova de la Llum), and a leisurely stop at Cales Coves to make snorkel, a sheltered cove with prehistoric caves.
 If you come with young children or it's your first time kayaking, this is the most recommendable: a little shorter, quieter and with a nearby cove to rest in. unique experience!

-Es Canutells is the kayak route for adventurers.
-Visit seven and eight sea caves - the largest concentration of all Menorca.
+Es Canutells is the kayak route for adventurers by Rutas Kayak Menorca, with 8 sea caves is the largest concentration of all Menorca.
 You will enter caves where the monitor carries a torch because they are deep and totally dark.
 The route is virgin: high cliffs, with no houses or buildings in sight and you will make snorkelling in crystal clear waters.
-It takes about 15 minutes longer to paddle than Cala en Porter.
-One mind-blowing experience!
+A mind-blowing experience!

 More than 27,000 people have discovered the sea caves of Menorca with us since 2020.

-Google verified reviews - Featured in Condé Nast Traveler, Cadena SER, Mundo Deportivo and Revista Oxígeno.
+Google verified reviews - Featured in Condé Nast Traveler, Cadena SER, Mundo Deportivo and Revista Oxígeno, among others.

 What is included in the kayak tour?